rachelmikulecky/Recipes/Gyoza.md

 3. Add the just-boiled water into the flour little by little, stirring with a rubber spatula.
 You will eventually need to use your hands to form the dough into a ball.
 If the flour is still separated, add 1/2 Tbsp. water at a time till you can form the texture into a ball.
 4. Transfer the dough to the work surface and knead the dough for 10 minutes.
 5. After 10 minutes, the texture of the dough will be much smoother.
 Cut the dough in half.
-6. Shape each half into a long log, about 1½ inches in diameter (it doesn't have to be perfect if you’re going to use a cookie cutter later).
+6. Shape each half into a long log, about 1½ inches in diameter (it doesn't have to be perfect if you're going to use a cookie cutter later).
 Wrap each log with plastic wrap.
 Let it sit for 30 minutes.
 7. Unwrap the dough.
 Sprinkle a little potato starch on the work surface and cut each log crosswise into about 12 pieces (may vary depending on the log length and width).
-Since we’ll be using a cookie cutter, don’t worry if each piece of dough has slightly different size.
+Since we'll be using a cookie cutter, don't worry if each piece of dough has slightly different size.
 8. Cover the dough with damp kitchen towel at all time to prevent from drying.
 9. For each piece of dough into a ball shape.
 10. Press the ball onto the work surface.
 11. Using a rolling pin, roll out the dough, but DO NOT roll out (flatten) the TOP and BOTTOM edge.
 This is a trick to make a nice round shape.
 12. Rotate the dough 90 degrees and repeat rolling the dough to make a nice round shape.
 Try to roll out the dough to a thin circle.
 13. Sprinkle each wrapper with potato starch and stack the gyoza wrappers.
 Make sure to the wrappers covered with damp kitchen towel.
-Once all the dough is used, wrap the gyoza wrappers with plastic wrap and freeze or refrigerate until you’re ready to use.
+Once all the dough is used, wrap the gyoza wrappers with plastic wrap and freeze or refrigerate until you're ready to use.
 You can keep gyoza wrappers for about 3-4 days in the refrigerator and up to a month in freezer.
 Defrost in the refrigerator prior to use.